 - Dozens of field trips to locations in our area

-- Operation of the John G. New Audubon Summer Day Camp (a very special one-week program).
+- Operation of the John G. New Audubon Summer Day Camp (three very special one-week sessions).

 For more information on any of our education offerings, or to become involved, please contact Susan O’Handley.